 FriendsMusic is a committee of parents, staff and the High School/Clemes student Music Representatives.
 It meets regularly to support the musical activities of the School and to conduct fundraising events.
 All parents whose children are involved in the School's music program are warmly encouraged to join.
-Meetings take place approximately six times per year in The Farrall Centre Green Room, commencing at 6pm and lasting approximately one hour.
+Meetings take place approximately six times per year in The Farrall Centre Green Room, commencing at 6.00pm and lasting approximately one hour.
+Please check What's On for details of meetings.